 Generally, DC machines are classified based on the electrical connections of the Armature Winding and the Field Winding.
 Different types of machines or motors are produced with different types of connections.
 There are three types of DC Motors.
 They are:

-In permanent magnet DC motors (PMDC), the armature winding are placed in a magnetic field to produce field flux and it doesn’t contain the field winding.
+In permanent magnet DC motors (PMDC), the armature winding is placed in a magnetic field to produce field flux, and it doesn’t contain the field winding.
 This type of motor uses a permanent magnet to create the magnetic field required for its operation.
-The advantages of the permanent magnet type are that no supply is needed for the rotor and the rotor construction can be reliable.
-Permanent magnet DC motors have great starting torque capability with good speed regulation.
-The steady-state efficiency and power-factor at full load are in most cases better than the equivalent induction motor, and they can pull-in to synchronism with inertia loads of many times rotor inertia.
+The advantage of the permanent magnet type is that the rotor does not need power supply, and the rotor structure is reliable.
+Permanent magnet DC motors have great starting torque capacity with good speed regulation.
+The steady-state efficiency and power-factor at full load are better than equivalent induction motors in most cases, and they can be synchronized with inertia loads several times the rotor inertia.

-PMDC motors are mainly used in automobiles such as EPB, EPS AND windshield wipers and washers, computer drives, toy industries, smart home such as electric toothbrushes, portable vacuum cleaners and food mixers, etc.
+PMDC motors are mainly used in cars, including EPB, EPS, windshield wipers, and washers, computer drives, toy industries, smart home such as electric toothbrushes, portable vacuum cleaners, and food mixers.

-ZHAOWEI is committed to manufacturing PMDC motors with precision planetary gearheads.
-It works together with business partners to develop business and consolidate the brand loyalty.
+ZHAOWEI manufactures PMDC motors with precision planetary gearheads.
+We cooperate with our business partners to develop business and strengthen brand loyalty.